wix-incubator/react-native-controllers/README.md

-id | Unique ID used to reference this view controller in future API calls passPropsLeft | Simple serializable object that will pass as props to the left component passPropsRight | Simple serializable object that will pass as props to the right component disableOpenGesture | Disable the open and close gestures
+id | Unique ID used to reference this view controller in future API calls passPropsLeft | Simple serializable object that will pass as props to the left component passPropsRight | Simple serializable object that will pass as props to the right component disableOpenGesture | Disable the open gesture

 ##### Methods